10 African Solar Companies Innovating Access To Electricity

 New York-based venture capital firm Persistent Energy Capital LLC, and Nigeria’s Verod Capital Management in April, according to CNBCAfrica.

-Nigerian solar-powered internet service provider Tizeti aims to become a “Comcast for Africa”, building and operating solar-powered towers in Nigeria, while also providing residences, businesses, events and conferences with unlimited high speed broadband internet access, covering over 70 percent of Lagos.
-In September 2018 the Y Combinator-backed company raised $3 million in a Series A round of funding that was dedicated to its expansion into Ghana, according to the company.
+Nigerian solar-powered internet service provider Tizeti aims to become a “Comcast for Africa”, building and operating solar-powered towers in Nigeria, while also providing residences, businesses, events and conferences with unlimited high-speed broadband internet access, covering Lagos, Ogun and Rivers State in Nigeria.
+It has also launched in Ghana.
+In September 2018, the Y Combinator-backed company raised $3 million in a Series A round of funding that was dedicated to its expansion into Ghana, according to the company.

 Mozambique is another African country that enjoys a great deal of sunlight, and as such, the opportunity to generate power from solar energy is available.
 SolarWorks!, the country’s leading pay-as-you-go solar home system and energy services provider, has taken advantage of the opportunity.
 In January 2019 the company was offered a $2 million debt facility by solar-focused investor SunFunder, which is expected to positively impact more than 65,000 people with improved energy access, according to SunFunder.